An unrelenting passion for real, raw,

 • Destroy yeast spores which can cause the honey to ferment

-• Melt the crystal to allow them to reconstitute the natural formation of honey crystals as part of the creaming process
+• Melt the crystal allowing producers to reconstitute the natural formation of honey crystals as part of the creaming process

-• It also makes the honey easier to pour out of its storage containers in preparation for packing
+• Makes the honey easier to pour out of its storage containers in preparation for packing

-The honey undergoes a secondary creaming process where heat is applied.
+The honey then undergoes a secondary creaming process where heat is applied.
 Unfortunately, when honey is heated to these high temperatures it destroys some of the enzymatic properties, as well the flavours and aromas of the honey.
 The creaming process involves melting of the natural honey crystal and the addition of fine honey crystals to ‘seed’ the honey to take on uniform consistency.
-Furthermore, to help achieve a smooth and uniform consistency creamed honey undergoes filtration to remove any fine particles that may interfere with the ‘seeding’ process but in doing so has also been found to further remove beneficial nutrients.
+Additionally, to help achieve a smooth and uniform consistency creamed honey undergoes filtration to remove any fine particles that may interfere with the ‘seeding’ process but in doing so is further removing more of the beneficial nutrients.

 CRAFTING NEW ZEALANDS FINEST MANUKA

-At Steens we believe nature knows best and therefore when separating off the wax, using our proprietary whole comb technology™, we maintain temperatures that would only naturally occur in the bee hive.
-We control any undesirable fermentation in our honey by ensuring the moisture content of the honey is kept within very tight parameters.
+At Steens we believe nature knows best and therefore when separating off the wax, using our proprietary whole comb technology™, we maintain temperatures that occur naturally in the beehive.
+We control any undesirable fermentation in our honey by ensuring the moisture content of the honey is kept within very strict parameters.

 This takes a lot more time and care but when dealing with one of the world’s most premium honeys, we believe it’s worth the effort!